Description

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside risk over 5 years of Enhanced Permanent Portfolio Strategy is 6.2%, which is lower, thus better compared to the benchmark SPY (12.1%) in the same period.
+• The downside volatility over 5 years of Enhanced Permanent Portfolio Strategy is 6.1%, which is lower, thus better compared to the benchmark SPY (12.1%) in the same period.

 Sharpe:

-• The ratio of return and volatility (Sharpe) over 5 years of Enhanced Permanent Portfolio Strategy is 0.93, which is greater, thus better compared to the benchmark SPY (0.93) in the same period.
+• The Sharpe Ratio over 5 years of Enhanced Permanent Portfolio Strategy is 0.8, which is higher, thus better compared to the benchmark SPY (0.77) in the same period.

 Sortino: